BFUSD (BFUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BFUSD Historical Price

-According to the latest data gathered on BFUSD live price page, the current price of BFUSD is 0.999953USD.
+According to the latest data gathered on BFUSD live price page, the current price of BFUSD is 0.999691USD.
 The circulating supply of BFUSD(BFUSD) is

 In the past 24 hours, BFUSD has shown a price movement of